-Cost of revenues consists primarily of expenses related to the acquisition of crypto assets and the costs of operating the ATMs from which the crypto assets are sold.
+Cost of revenues consists primarily of expenses related to the acquisition of crypto assets (including the costs to purchase crypto assets).
+The Company assigns the costs of crypto assets sold in its revenue transactions on a first-in, first-out basis.